- Corrects the v.lidar.growing output. It is the last of the three algorithms for LIDAR filtering.

 - Output classified vector map name

-- Interpolation spline step value in east direction
+- Length of each spline step in the east-west direction

-- Interpolation spline step value in north direction
+- Length of each spline step in the north-south direction

 - Regularization weight in reclassification evaluation